pigpenguin/dotfiles/README.md

 Not much to say, these are just the config files for my machine.
 Currently in the process of cleaning them up and commenting etc.

+## Installation ##

+These files are meant to managed by stow.
+Simply clone the repo into your home directory, in a file like `.dotfiles` or something then for any of the configs you want to set up simply `stow folder`.
+So for instance if you wanted to install the irssi config you would run `stow irssi`

 ## Window Manager ##

 Currently the configured window manage is [herbstluftwm](https://herbstluftwm.org)